telv4nni/portfolio/README.md

 Please especially take a look into /Integrals Calculator as it is my most complex project yet and done by myself from top to the bottom.
 It calculates integrals with visual GUI written in Python.

+There is my case study made in /PowerBI to showcase another necessary set of skills for data analysis.

 You may want to look into /SQL too.
 You will find there SQL queries that showcase my skills with data manipulation.
 They are part of https://8weeksqlchallenge.com/ and will get updated in the future.
 Each file represents one week.

 Most of my works are part of CS50 and are done by myself.